 This means that advertising does not “persuade” people of the merits of one brand over the other.
 Consumers remain somewhat indifferent.

 What becomes important is to ensure consumers think of the brand as a suitable substitute in the category.
 This means truly understanding how the consumer thinks of the category and how your brand can fit into that.
 It is very different from trying to persuade them of a unique feature of your brand.
 It is actually about showing them that you are a good example of your category: a very different challenge from the USP way of thinking.

 The title of this article raised the idea that marketing may contain a magical creative spark.

-What I realise more clearly now is that in a “Dirichlet World” where growth depends on new buyers and where loyalty is not a likely reality, creativity matters.
+In a “Dirichlet World” where growth depends on new buyers and where loyalty is not a likely reality, creativity matters.

 The largest brands in a category score highest on generic attribute measures for that category (e.g. refreshing, washes whiter, tastes good).
 Consumers see them as a good example of their category.

 In the section above we reviewed that consumers see competing brands as largely interchangeable.

 What matters is to be distinctive.
 This is the magic of marketing: to turn the generic into the memorable.
 Unilever’s washing brand, Persil/Omo, embraces the idea that “dirt is good”.
 The benefit is still that the product washes whiter, but the story is distinctive.
 The benefit is not unique.
 The ingredients are not unique (or are unlikely to offer any sustainable advantage).
 However the story becomes memorable for the way it is dramatised.

 This, for me, is powerful.
 In a previous role I was presented with a marketing concept from our global team to launch a new product.
 Striving to be different it avoided the core category attributes that the market leaders already “owned” and defined a range of unique selling propositions to stand out from the crowd.